markirby/mark-kirby.co.uk/content/_posts/2014-07-31-working-in-90-min-blocks.md

   * Work 90 mins
   * Done, to relax for the evening

-## Isn&#8217;t this a very short day?
+## Isn't this a very short day?

 This totals a **6 hour work day **but it is focused work, and this is the most productive work.

 In the breaks, I have been catching up with the team, chat, walk, fetching a coffee, all the things that normally interrupt the day constantly and make up the remaining hours.

-In elapsed time its a longer day (say 9 &#8211; 6) but more evenly spread.
+In elapsed time its a longer day (say 9 - 6) but more evenly spread.

 ## What about email?

 In a 90 min block I define what I plan to achieve, and then either deal with emails at the start or end of the block.
-If a task comes from and email I&#8217;ll add it to the list and pick it up in the block.
+If a task comes from and email I'll add it to the list and pick it up in the block.

 **Key point: Define what you plan to achieve within a block at the start, and stick to the plan**